converged-computing/fluxnetes/README.md

 ### TODO

 - [ ] I'd like a more efficient query (or strategy) to move pods from provisional into the worker queue.
 Right now I have three queries and it's too many.
- - Note that I've added a view I think will help with this - we need to regenerate it and do a join!
 - [ ] Restarting with postgres shouldn't have crashloopbackoff when the database isn't ready yet
 - [ ] In-tree registry plugins (that are related to resources) should be run first to inform fluxion what nodes not to bind, where there are volumes, etc.
 - [ ] The queue should inherit (and return) the start time (when the pod was first seen) "start" in scheduler.go